ManicodeSecurity/Defending-DevOps/labs/Containerizing-An-Application/lab.md

 [Gin-Gonic Github Repository](https://github.com/gin-gonic/gin)

 ### Task 1: Browse the Application
-Open up the files in /src/link-unshorten in your favorite IDE or text editor and familarize yourself with the application.
+Open up the files in /src/link-unshorten in your favorite IDE or text editor and familiarize yourself with the application.

 ### Task 2 (optional): Run the Golang Application
 If you have Golang and [Dep](https://github.com/golang/dep) (Golang dependency management tool) installed locally, go ahead and run the following commands to fire up the application: